Split Second (game show): ABC: 1972–1975

-Split Second occupied only one timeslot during its three-year run, 12:30 PM (11:30 AM, Central), against the traditional CBS favorite Search for Tomorrow and NBC's The Who, What, or Where Game.
+Split Second occupied only one timeslot during its three-year run, 12:30 p.m.
+(11:30 a.m., Central), against the traditional CBS favorite Search for Tomorrow and NBC's The Who, What, or Where Game.
 It displaced Password, which moved ahead a half-hour.
 Although never able to surmount Search, Split Second kept a large number of affiliates on the network at that hour (preemptions, mostly for local newscasts, had plagued ABC for years).
 Within two years, NBC replaced 3W's with a succession of short-lived games.

 Split Second's 1972 entry completed ABC's most successful block of daytime game shows, which included Password, The Newlywed Game, The Dating Game, and Let's Make a Deal, a lineup which lasted for nearly two years.

 However, the decline of its lead-in, Password, began to adversely affect the Nielsens of Split Second, and it was one of four game shows ABC cancelled between June 27 and July 4, 1975.
 After a week of 60-minute episodes of the soap opera All My Children, Split Second was succeeded by another soap, Ryan's Hope.
 All My Children did return to a full hour from late April 1977, continuing for the rest of its ABC run.

-The winning contestant on the final episode lost the bonus game but was awarded the car anyway, since he would have no opportunity to try again on a future show; the final $1,000 cash jackpot was split between the two runner-up contestants.
+The winning contestant on the final episode lost the bonus game but was awarded the car anyway since he would have no opportunity to try again on a future show; the final $1,000 cash jackpot was split between the two runner-up contestants.